kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 SQL Server storage is built around the clustered index as a fundamental part of the data storage and retrieval engine.
 The data itself is stored with the clustered key.
 All this makes having an appropriate clustered index a vital part of database design.
 The places where a table without a clustered index is preferable are rare; which is why a missing clustered index is a common code smell in database design.

-A 'table' without a clustered index is a heap, which is a particularly bad idea when its data is usually returned in an aggregated form, or in a sorted order.
-Paradoxically, though, it can be rather good for implementing a log or a ‘staging’ table used for bulk inserts, since it is read very infrequently, and there is less overhead in writing to it.
+A table without a clustered index is a heap, which is a particularly bad idea when its data is usually returned in an aggregated form, or in a sorted order.
+Though, it can be rather good for implementing a log or a ‘staging’ table used for bulk inserts, since it is read very infrequently, and there is less overhead in writing to it.

 A table with a non-clustered index, but without a clustered index can sometimes perform well even though the index must reference individual rows via a Row Identifier rather than a more meaningful clustered index.
 The arrangement can be effective for a table that isn’t often updated if the table is always accessed by a non-clustered index and there is no good candidate for a clustered index.